Mindfulness in Dental Education and Patient Care: A Collaborative Approach

 The American Dental Education Association is an ADA CERP Recognized Provider.

 An evaluation form is available to participants after the conclusion of the live webinar.
-To earn continuing education (CE) credit for participation in the webinar, the online evaluation must be completed in full by Nov.
-20, 2028.
+To earn continuing education (CE) credit for participation in the webinar, the online evaluation must be completed in full by November 20, 2028.
 After completing the evaluation, webinar participants can print and save the CE Verification Form.

 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.